 A commitment is explicit and unambiguous.

-A commitment is a formal event of some kind between two people.
+A high level of commitment can be a formal event of some kind between two people.

 A commitment is something you DO over time.

-A real commitment is usually legally enforceable and there are consequences for breaking it.
+A high level of commitment is usually legally enforceable and there are consequences for breaking it.
 (As you might have experienced or heard from the divorced or divorcing man you might be dating at the moment; he might be having to pay spousal support or give his ex half of his estate or assets.)

 But that’s not to say that commitment is ALWAYS a good thing.
 For example, if someone is an abusive relationship, being committed to staying together is likely not a healthy or safe choice.